Cropping outperforms dropout as an augmentation strategy for self-supervised training of text embeddings: Abstract

 \section{Abstract}

-Text embeddings, i.e. vector representations of entire texts, play an important role in many NLP applications, such as retrieval-augmented generation, sentiment analysis, clustering, or visualizing collections of texts for data exploration.
-Currently, top-performing embedding models are derived from pre-trained language models via extensive supervised fine-tuning using curated text pairs.
-This contrasts with computer vision, where \textit{self-supervised} training based on data augmentations has demonstrated remarkable success.
-Here we systematically compare the two most well-known augmentation strategies for positive pair generation in contrastive learning of text embeddings.
+Text embeddings, i.e. vector representations of entire texts, play an important role in many NLP applications, such as retrieval-augmented generation, clustering, or visualizing collections of texts for data exploration.
+Currently, top-performing embedding models are derived from pre-trained language models via supervised contrastive fine-tuning.
+This fine-tuning strategy relies on an external notion of similarity and annotated data for generation of positive pairs.
+Here we study \textit{self-supervised} fine-tuning and systematically compare the two most well-known augmentation strategies used for fine-tuning text embeddings models.
 We assess embedding quality on MTEB and additional in-domain evaluations and show that cropping augmentation strongly outperforms the dropout-based approach.
-We find that on out-of-domain data, the quality of resulting embeddings is below the supervised SOTA models, but for in-domain data, self-supervised fine-tuning produces high-quality text embeddings after very short fine-tuning, sometimes only marginally below the supervised SOTA.
+We find that on out-of-domain data, the quality of resulting embeddings is substantially below the supervised state-of-the-art models, but for in-domain data, self-supervised fine-tuning can produce high-quality text embeddings after very short fine-tuning.
 Finally, we show that representation quality increases towards the last transformer layers, which undergo the largest change during fine-tuning; and that fine-tuning only those last layers is sufficient to reach similar embedding quality.